SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 entities of the RAP BO.
 The components of these structures are internal tables of appropriate types with `TYPE TABLE FOR`.

-Examples for BDEF derived types:
+Examples of BDEF derived types:

 ``` abap
 "Data objects with input derived types (entity = name of a root entity)